Student Associations and Alumni Relations

 The Concordia University Alumni Association (CUAA) was created in 1983 to “encourage the fellowship of graduates from Loyola, Sir George Williams, and Concordia University through social, educational, and cultural activities” and to “preserve and promote the interests of Concordia University through alumni involvement in its future and governance.”
 Graduates and attendees (who have completed 30 credits) of Concordia and of the founding institutions of Loyola College and Sir George Williams University are automatically CUAA members.

 Benefits and Services – Current Students: AAR collaborates with the CUAA to offer students and alumni various programs and services.
-Starting even before they arrive on campus, students can take advantage of numerous services, events, and activities, including funding for student projects, Professional development workshops, speaker series and Career Panels, and the Annual International Students Holiday Celebration.
+Starting even before they arrive on campus, students can take advantage of numerous services, events, and activities, including funding for student projects, professional development workshops, speaker series and career panels.
 Alumni Relations partners with colleagues on campus to welcome and recognize new students and their families during Orientation and Residence Move In at the Parents Tent; highlight and showcase diverse student leaders, and provide opportunities for alumni to interact with students on campus.

 Benefits and Services – Alumni: With a complimentary Alumni ID card, alumni gain access to Concordia libraries, career services resources and discounts on fees at the Centre for Continuing Education.
 Alumni are also eligible for discounts at preferred hotels, Budget Rent‑A‑Car, VIA Rail, the Centaur Theatre, Concordia Stores, the VA Art Supply Store, Nautilus Plus and Campus Recreation.
 Alumni receive the Concordia University Magazine and Accent, the monthly alumni e‑newsletter.
 They can obtain the Concordia University MBNA MasterCard, reduced rates on home and auto insurance with TD Insurance Meloche Monnex, and reduced rates on health and dental insurance with Manulife Financial.
 Advancement and Alumni Relations also offers photography services at gowning and convocation through affinity partners, GradImages and Lassman.